matthewfeickert-talks/talk-agc-us-atlas-af/talk.md

 .italic[The .bold[infrastructure and services] that provide .bold[integrated data, software and computational resources] to execute one or more elements of an analysis workflow.
 These resources are .bold[shared] among members of a virtual organization and .bold[supported by that organization].]

 <br>
-We also had lots of disucssion about this at the [2020 Future Analysis Systems and Facilities IRIS-HEP Blueprint workshop](https://indico.cern.ch/event/960587/).
+We also had lots of discussion about this at the [2020 Future Analysis Systems and Facilities IRIS-HEP Blueprint workshop](https://indico.cern.ch/event/960587/).

 <br>
 Already covered this today in AGC [German facilities](https://indico.cern.ch/event/1260431/timetable/?view=standard#18-experience-with-agc-at-germ) (David Koch) and [US CMS Analysis Facilities](https://indico.cern.ch/event/1260431/timetable/?view=standard#19-agc-at-us-cms-afs) (Carl Lundstedt) talks.